-Recycling commonly comes to mind, as you’ll not only play a part in helping reduce and reuse materials, you may earn a little money back from it too.
+Recycling commonly comes to mind, as you’ll not only play a part in helping reduce and reuse materials, but you may also earn a little money back from it.
 But can you recycle rusted metal?
-Technically, yes, you can recycle rusted metal although the rust may have to be removed before it can be reused.
+Technically, you can recycle rusted metal, although the rust may have to be removed before it can be reused.

 If you’re new to recycling rusted metal, this may sound like a confusing statement.
-Well, don’t worry as we’ll dive deeper into how you can safely recycle your rusted metal materials, discuss what makes metal rust, and discover how you can prevent it beforehand.
+Don’t worry; we’ll dive deeper into how you can safely recycle your rusted metal materials, discuss what makes metal rust, and discover how to prevent it beforehand.

 Why Does Metal Rust, and How Can You Prevent It?